-We can imagine using this network to model a realworld situation wherein six subsystems are being designed and we want them to use matching interfaces.
-The network has converged, using the concurrent update procedure described above, onto a local optimum (no node can increase the number of influences it satisfies by a local change), so it will not reach as a result a global optimum (where all the nodes have the same value).
+This network has reached a stable state, i.e. no single node change will result in an increase in the number of satisfied influences.
+If we change the value of node A from 0 to 1, it will violate its one influence so this change will not be made.
+If we change the value of Node C to 1, it will now satisfy the influence with Node D but violate two influences (with Nodes A and B), resulting in a net loss in the number of satisfied influences, so this change will not be made either.
+The analogous argument applies to all the other nodes in the network.
+The system will not as a result converge on a global optimum (i.e. an ideal design where all the influences are satisfied), even though one does exist (where all nodes have the same value).
 Generally speaking, networks may not always converge upon the global optimum, and in some cases (as we shall see with dynamic attractors), a network may not converge at all.
 Insights into whether and how global optima can be found in networks represent the heart of what complex systems research offers to the understanding of collaborative design.